joseph-a-levine/charta-vista/README.md

-Analysis of U.S. visa issuance for graduate level education and program choice
+Analysis of U.S. visa issuance for graduate level education and program choice.
+Scraping in Python; analysis in Stata.

 # Data